CSCfi/csc-user-guide/docs/support/faq/get-image-format.md

 ![Could not load image](img/Could_not_load_image_metadata.png)

-There are simple causes to this problem.
-Maybe there is a typo in the image name, or maybe the image has been deleted since the last time it was successfully pulled.
-These two problems are common, and it is worth to double check the source.
+Often there are simple causes for this problem.
+Maybe there is a typo in the image name, or the image might have been removed since the last time it was successfully pulled.
+These two problems are common, and as such, it is worth double-checking the image source.

 ![Failed to pull image](img/Failed_to_pull_image.png)